marcosValle/z3ncoder/README.md

 # Z3ncoder

-z3ncoder is a simple script made for encoding addresses using the subtraction technique described [here](https://vellosec.net/2018/08/carving-shellcode-using-restrictive-character-sets/).
+z3ncoder is a simple script made for encoding addresses using the subtraction technique described [here](https://vellosec.net/2018/08/carving-shellcode-using-restrictive-character-sets/) and the `z3` theorem solver

 # Install